lovelyKensho/ix/doc/guides/clojure.md

 ## when

 > Clojure uses the Boolean operators or and and. or returns either the first truthy value or the last value. and returns the first falsey value or, if no values are falsey, the last truthy value.

+## Valid Clojure Expressions

+- Numbers
+- Symbols
+- Keywords
+- Boolean's
+- Characters
+- Functions
+- Function Calls
+- Macros
+- Strings
+- Literal Maps
+- Vectors
+- Queues
+- Records
+- Sets

+Some expressions are self evaluating...

+- numbers
+- strings
+- keywords

+You can write source comments, by marking the beginning of a line with a semicolon (;).)